A Voice for Gay Men That Names Our True Experiences

 Support this work (if it hits different)

-If this type of content matters to you, becoming a paid supporter shows Substack that our voices deserve a wider audience (paid subscribers help shape the algorithm).
+If this type of content matters to you, becoming a paid supporter shows Substack that queer voices deserve a wider audience (paid subscribers help shape the algorithm).

-Supporters also get: easy-to-use frameworks, the chance to influence my writing topics, first invites to a new community of likeminded gay men, and a private inbox where I reply to messages within 24 hours.
+Supporters also get to know when I launch new frameworks, have a say in my writing topics, receive first invites to a community of like-minded gay men, and have a private inbox where I respond to messages within 24 hours.

 Mostly, though, you’re supporting a gay writer putting words to the things most of us were told to bury.